GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We have already mentioned what may, perhaps, appear paradoxical to some of our readers, — that the division of labour can be applied with equal success to mental as to mechanical operations, and that it ensures in both the same economy of time.
+> ### A stupid error is an algorithmically avoidable error.
+Mainly, you are stupid if you let an error that a program can detect go undetected.
 >
-> ~ *Charles Babbage*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts